How-to guide: Protect your dog’s feet like a pro

 More vulnerable than human feet, paws need protection.
 Here are 4 easy steps to check if your dog’s feet are healthy.

 1. Check the paw pads

 - Should the pads become excessively dry, this could lead to painful cracks in the affected area.

 2. Check the Dew Claw

 Where and what is the dew claw?
-This vestigial residual, typical of many mammals, can be found on the side of your dog’s paw.
-Recognisable when the animal stands, as it is the one claw that does not touch the ground, the dew claw is not as fastened to your dog’s skin as the other claws are.
+This vestigial residual can be found on the side of your dog’s paw.
+Recognizable when the animal stands as it is the one claw that does not touch the ground, the dew claw is not as fastened to your dog’s skin as the other claws are.

 Because the dew claw is only loosely attached to your dog’s body, it can easily be subject to injuries caused by friction or movement.
 While the often discussed removal of the dew claw is still prohibited in many countries of the world, this special claw needs extra caring.

 3. Trim the paw hair